Saturday, March 3, 2018

 Monument Square postcard postmarked June 1917, from PWM

 The “Hub” of the Portland Railroad system, at the junction of Congress, Preble, Middle, Federal, and Elm Streets in downtown Portland.
-All trolley cars on all lines, both city, and suburban (and the Portland-Lewiston Interurban) passed through this point.
+All trolley cars on all lines, both the city and the suburban cars (and the Portland-Lewiston Interurban) passed through this point.
 The Portland Railroad had many prosperous years.
-For example, more than 13 million passengers were carried during the year ending June 30, 1904, with revenues totaling $686,000, net profits more than $86,000, and stockholders shared dividends of nearly $60,000.
+For example, more than 13 million passengers were carried during the year ending June 30, 1904, with revenues totaling $686,000, net profits of more than $86,000, and stockholders shared dividends of nearly $60,000.

 Monument Square.
 Image circa 1910 courtesy PWM